SEO 3 min read

-Just like on-page content where you optimize the title, video content will also need an optimized title.
+Just like using an on-page SEO checklist where you optimize the title, video content will also need an optimized title.

 In practice, it’s very similar to our previous point on inserting the keyword in the file name.
 But since this is a feature that is directly seen and observed by viewers, you will need to do more than just seasoning it with high-volume keywords.

 Since the aim of your headline is to win a click or a view, you will want to optimize your video title to make it attention-grabbing.
 Additionally, they should be relevant to both your topic and the search intent of your target audiences.

 Fundamentally, an effective headline should meet the following criteria:

 - Captures the main topic of the content

 It also helps to assess the video titles of competitor content when thinking of one for your own.
 This practice of comparing will help you identify a message that isn’t conveyed by your competitors, or even a new angle to explore for your content itself.